30 Figures of Speech Definition and Examples [Find PDF and Quiz]

 • The food in the cauldron was boiling and scalding.
 (Onomatopoeia)

-Given below are some of the common examples to explain the figures of speech:
+Given below are some more common examples to explain the figures of speech:

 Let’s learn more about figures of speech and their examples below.